 DISCLAIMER: All of these rules of thumb have served well through the years except for 2016.
 It seems like last year none of these rules worked.
 But this has always been a "next year country," and I have high hopes for 2017, especially since Donald Trump is our new president.

-Users browsing this forum: Martin Jr. and 17 guests
+Users browsing this forum: George and 7 guests